clarktozer/oidc-casl/README.md

-# oidc-casl
+# react-oidc-casl
-Permissions provider using CASL using with tokens
+Example react app with permissions provider hooks using CASL with role based JWT tokens